PizzaTowerFanGD/naneINF-optimization-branch/InstalInstructions/Android_BMM_Installation.md

 * **The rest of these instructions will be followed on your phone.**
 # Accessing Balatro Save Location
+We now need to follow the following steps in order for us to be able to edit the save file location
 1. Hold the icon of the Balatro app, and press "App Info"
 2. Then clear the game's cache and storage
 ![image](https://github.com/user-attachments/assets/0c14031d-8d98-421a-8d6e-920dda21c0a2)